Louis-Aime/calendrical-javascript/README.md

 Routines that help developing calendrical computations for new calendars.

 ### chronos.js
+Exported const **Milliseconds**: key numeric constants for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse.

 The **Chronos** exported class offers common routines and tools for calendrical computations:
  * Basic div and mod computations for calendrical purposes.
- * Basic computation of leap years for julian and gregorian calendars.
+ * Basic computation of leap years for Julian and Gregorian calendars.
- * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendars defined by an algorithm.
+ * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendars defined by an algorithm, including
+    * the Julian and Gregorian calendars,
+    * the Milesian calendar,
+    * solar calendars with Julian intercalation rule, like coptic, ethiopic...,
+    * the Meton cycle implied with the Hebrew calendar,
+    * other calendars with "regular" intercalation rules.

- * A procedure for computing week figures: day of week, week number, number of weeks in year, week year that includes a date.
+The **WeekClock** exported class computes week figures: day of week, week number, number of weeks in year, week year that includes a date.

- * Key numeric constants for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse
-The **JulianDayIso** exported class enable conversion from Julian Day to iso8601 and the reverse.
+The **IsoCOunter** exported class enables conversion from any day counter to iso8601 and the reverse.
+The author specifies the epoch for the counter using a date in Iso 8601.

+The **JulianDayIso** is deprecated, here suppressed.

 The parameters for using these classes are described in details in the source.
 Examples are given in the file Calendars.js.